Rami-Sabbagh/satellite-simulator/README.md

 yarn build
 ```

-The build can be then accessed at `/dist` and could be served as a static page content.
+The build can be then accessed at `/dist` and could be served as static page content.